We’ve put together this step-by-step guide to help you move your WordPress.com website to a self-hosted WordPress.

 So you’ve spent countless hours on WordPress.com, setting up your site and writing engaging articles for your readers and your baby is now starting to get the attention it deserves?
 People are really starting to notice it, and you think it is time to get it to the next level, well a move to WordPress self-hosted is the way to go if you are serious about long-term growth.

 You might be a litter scared about the entire process and don’t really understand the difference between WordPress.org and WordPress.com, not to worry, in this post, we’ll explain what the main differences are between these two platforms and guide you through the entire migration process.

 You are most likely familiar with WordPress.com and know how everything works so let’s see what the big fuss about WordPress.org is and why is this a solution for you and your website.

 What exactly is WordPress.org?

 First of all, you must know that WordPress.com and WordPress.org are two very different platforms and most of the times people confuse the two, and they end up choosing the wrong platform.
-With WordPress.org, you host your blog or website, you can download the free WordPress software and install it on your own hosting plan.
+With WordPress.org – a self-hosted WordPress platform – you host your blog or website, you can download the free WordPress software and install it on your own hosting plan.